 "Mormon Answers" to Questions about Salvation and Exaltation: What Do "Mormons" Really Believe?

-Many people have misunderstood and misrepresented the teachings of The Church of Jesus Christ of Latter-day Saints (sometimes incorrectly called the "Mormon Church") regarding salvation and the destiny of man, This page seeks to answer common questions about salvation and heaven.
+Many people have misunderstood the teachings of The Church of Jesus Christ of Latter-day Saints (sometimes incorrectly called the "Mormon Church") regarding salvation and the destiny of man.
+This LDSFAQ page seeks to clarify some of these issues and answer common questions about salvation and heaven.
 It is one of several pages in a suite on "Frequently Asked Questions about Latter-day Saint Beliefs."
 This work is solely the responsibility of Jeff Lindsay and has not been officially endorsed by the Church.
 While I strive to be accurate, my writings reflect my personal understanding and are subject to human error and bias.

 Mormanity is my LDS blog, in operation since 2004.
 Numerous issues have been discussed there.
 Join the fray!
 Or visit the other blogs on my blogroll there.